yashvanth5/games-recommender-site/README.md

 # Games-recommender-site

-A gsmes recommendation app built with ReactJS that recommend you games with title , description and ratings.
+A games recommendation app built with ReactJS that recommend you games with title , description and ratings.

 # Tech Stack